sitevision/envision/packages/envision-docs/src/pages/utils/display.md

 title: Display
 ---

 Use this utility to set an element's display property.
-Utility classes are named using the format: `env-d--{value}`
+Utility classes are named using the format: `env-d-{value}`

 Valid values